 AST Node Types

-The AST is composed of various node types defined in Ast.Types
+The AST is composed of various node types defined in Ast.Types.
+Key components include:

 Source Location: For error reporting and debugging.